-All movements shall be noted on the grout injection log, and brought to the immediate attention of the Engineer.
-In certain instances, controlled heave may be a desired effect of the grouting operations; however the Engineer shall direct this.

-12.5 Grout Stage Refusal Criteria

-- 12.5.1 Grouting of any stage shall be discontinued as directed by the Engineer. - 12.5.2 General refusal criteria shall be one of the following: - A. Maximum pressure as directed by the engineer is achieved.
-Maximum pressures should typically range between 100 psi and 200 psi over that necessary pressure to initiate grout take (line pressure) at depths in excess of 10 feet, as soil conditions warrant.
-Higher or lower pressures may be required at greater depths depending on soil conditions, or as directed by the Engineer. - B. Undesirable displacement of an adjacent structure as determined by the Engineer. - C. Undesirable displacement of the ground surface as determined by the Engineer. - D. The maximum volume of grout, as specified by the engineer has been injected. - E. At the discretion of the engineer, procedures to limit grout volumes may be employed when more than 20 cubic yards of grout has been injected per 5 foot interval.
-If this occurs, grout injection shall temporarily cease at the injection point, the casing extracted no more than 5 feet and flushed with a minimal amount of water Grout Injection may resume after a minimum curing period of 8 hours, or as directed by the Engineer.
-The grout volume limitations may be adjusted based on site conditions and as directed by the Engineer.
-The extracted and flushed grout casing may be required to be re-drilled at the discretion of the Engineer. - F. Tight casing is generally not considered acceptable refusal criteria but may be accepted at the discretion of the Engineer dependent on site conditions. - 12.6 Access to operation and monitoring devices (i.e. pressure gauges, levels, etc.) shall be provided to the Engineer or his designated representative at all times.

-12.7 Improperly Grouted Holes

-12.7.1 Any grout casing that is lost or damaged, does not extend to the required depth, or if any grout point is not completed adequately as a result of equipment deficiencies, mechanical failure, poor workmanship, improper grout mix, improper drilling, mixing, or injection; the point shall be filled and replaced by a properly installed hole at no cost to the client.

-12.8 Pipe Lock - Reasonable care should be taken to avoid pipe lock.

-12.9 Hole Completion

-- 12.9.1 After grouting has been completed to the shallowest depths allowed, the remainder of the hole shall be filled to within a few inches of the ground surface with grout. - 12.9.2 Any depressions that may have formed during the grouting process should be filled with clean, properly compacted sand upon completion of the grout point. - 12.9.3 Ponding or accumulation of grout material in the work area shall not be permitted to ensure that the jobsite is kept as clean as possible.
+- 12.3.2.5 All movements shall be noted on the grout injection log, and brought to the immediate attention of the Engineer.
+In certain instances, controlled "heave" may be a desired effect of the grouting operations; however the Engineer shall direct this. - 12.3.2.6 Unwanted displacement of the ground surface of greater than 1/8 inch during a grout stage. - 12.3.2.7 A maximum volume of grout has been injected. - 12.3.2.8 Maximum volumes of grout injected per day, as a general rule, shall be limited to 10 cubic yards of grout within a 5 foot zone, or a total of 20 cubic yards per hole per day.
+If a grout injection point accepts 10 cubic yards of grout within a single lift or within a 5 foot zone, or 20 cubic yards of grout on a single hole in a day, grouting shall cease on the hole and the grout casing shall be flushed out with a minimal amount of water, and the pipe remain in the ground for additional grouting a minimum of 12 hours later, or as directed by the Engineer. - 12.4 Access to operation and monitoring devices (i.e. pressure gauges, levels, etc.) shall be provided to the Engineer or his designated representative at all times. - 12.5 Improperly Grouted Holes - 12.5.1 Any grout point that is lost or damaged, does not extend to the required depth, or is not completed adequately as a result of equipment deficiencies, mechanical failure, poor workmanship, improper grout mix, improper drilling, mixing, or injection, shall be filled and replaced by a properly installed hole at no cost to the client. - 12.6 Pipe Lock - 12.6.1.1 Reasonable care should be taken to avoid pipe lock. - 12.7 Hole Completion - 12.7.1 After grouting has been completed to the shallowest depths allowed, the remainder of the hole shall be filled to within a few inches of the ground surface with grout. - 12.7.2 Any depressions that may have formed during the grouting process should be filled with soil upon completion of the grout point. - 12.7.3 Ponding or accumulation of grout material in the work area shall not be permitted to ensure that the jobsite is kept as clean as possible.